 Our goal is to inspire and encourage businesses and other moving companies across the nation to make a pledge to #MoveToEndDV and commit to working with a local shelter to donate or provide a free product or service that will aid victims of domestic violence.
 Together, we can #MoveToEndDV once and for all.

 How can I get involved?

 Get creative and figure out how your business can make a difference in the lives of victims of domestic violence.
-Then visit MovetoEndDV Pledge and accept the challenge to #MoveToEndDV.
+Then visit MoveToEndDV.org and take the pledge.
 From there, challenge your fellow business owners and entrepreneurs to make their pledge.

 What if I’m not sure what I can do to help?

 There is no limit to ways in which people and businesses can contribute to the needs of victims and survivors of domestic violence.
 If you want to make a monetary donation to the cause, please contact your local domestic violence shelters, they can always use more assistance in that capacity.
 If you would like to provide services but aren’t sure how they will help, feel free to send us an email.
 We will be happy to brainstorm ways you or your business can help.